 Abstract

 Although invisible to us, unconsciously processed stimuli were shown to affect behavior.
 Yet the scope of these effects is widely debated, given contradicting findings.
 A possible explanation for this controversy might be the use of potentially insensitive measures, the most prominent being Response Times (RT), typically taken using keyboard presses.
 This measure only captures the final timing of the executed decision, but not the process of reaching it.
 Motion tracking, which has become a popular tool for unraveling cognitive processes, allows a richer, and arguably more sensitive, way to probe the effect of unconsciously processed stimuli.
 Thus far, this claim has only been directly tested in one study, which suffers from limitations both in its awareness and motion tracking measures.
 Here, we compared reaching responses and RTs in a variant of the classical lexical priming paradigm, while rigorously assessing awareness.
-In separate keyboard and reaching sessions, subjects performed classified the category of a target word that was preceded by an identical/different invisible prime.
+In separate keyboard and reaching sessions, subjects classified the category of a target word that was preceded by an identical/different invisible prime.
 Both measures produced a congruency effect which, combined with the rigorous awareness testing, provided substantial evidence for the existence of unconscious word processing that cannot be easily refuted.
 However, unlike the previous finding, the unconscious effect in the motion tracking task was only slightly larger than in the keyboard task.
 We discuss possible explanations, while still highlighting the advantages of using motion tracking to probe subliminal processing.

 Introduction